swiftlang/swift-evolution/proposals/NNNN-array-uninitialized-initializer.md

 ///     the new array.
 ///     - Parameters:
 ///       - buffer: A buffer covering uninitialized memory with room
-///         for the specified number of of elements.
+///         for the specified number of elements.
 ///       - initializedCount: The count of the array's initialized elements.
 ///         After initializing any elements inside `initializer`, update
 ///         `initializedCount` with the new count for the array.